 - a.
 In reviewing a development subject to this section, the Decision-Making Body may deny development within a hazard area or may approve it on the condition that the development is designed and built in such a manner as to adequately mitigate the hazard. - b.
 In reviewing new development and subdivisions, the Decision-Making Body shall take into consideration the following: - i.
 The Applicant's mitigation plan; - ii.
-Geologic, topographic, and other technical information presented by the Applicant or other interested party, including the County or other public agency; - iii.
-Recommendations of a reviewing state agency having expertise with respect to the hazard in question and recommendations of others with similar expertise; and - iv.
+Geologic, topographic, and other technical information presented by the Applicant or other interested party, including the County or other public agency; - Recommendations of a reviewing state agency having expertise with respect to the hazard in question and recommendations of others with similar expertise; and - iv.
 The relationship between the development and the hazard area and the potential impact of the development within the area on lands outside the development. - c.
-Mitigation methods required by the Decision-Making Body may include, but are not limited to: - Compliance with "Guidelines and Criteria for Identification and Land Use Controls of Geologic Hazard and Mineral Resource Areas," written by the Colorado Geological Survey, 1974; - ii.
+Mitigation methods required by the Decision-Making Body may include, but are not limited to: - i.
+Compliance with "Guidelines and Criteria for Identification and Land Use Controls of Geologic Hazard and Mineral Resource Areas," written by the Colorado Geological Survey, 1974; - ii.
 To the maximum extent feasible, in rock fall hazard areas avoidance of the runout zone shall be the method of mitigation; - iii.
-Location of building envelopes outside areas identified as Class II geologic hazard areas: - iv.
-Specific requirements for construction, location, density of structures and/or lots;
+Location of building envelopes outside areas identified as Class II geologic hazard areas;